XDC-Community/docs/how-to/openzeppelin/how-to.md

 For more information about Hardhat, Please Visit [Hardhat Documentation](https://hardhat.org/tutorial).<br>
 For more information about XinFin Network, Please Visit [XDC Network Documentation on GitBook](https://docs.xdc.org/).<br>
-Resources used during the deployment of the XRC20 Token can be found at [XRC20 Contract Folder](./XRC20).
+Resources used during the deployment of the openzeppelin ERC20 Token can be found [here](https://docs.openzeppelin.com/contracts/4.x/erc20).